 In training as well as at these events, we concentrate on the three R’s – Responsibility, Respect and Relationships.
 The responsibility to always give your best no matter the circumstances.
 Respect towards your team mates and competitors, and purposely building relationships with coaches, parents and peers.

-Sunrise Christian School Whyalla offers a Stephanie Alexander Kitchen Garden Foundation program which is unique in the area.
-The Program is implemented with a whole-school approach, engaging the entire school community whilst integrating with the curriculum.
+Sunrise Christian School Whyalla offers a Stephanie Alexander Kitchen Garden Foundation programme which is unique in the area.
+The programme is implemented with a whole-school approach, engaging the entire school community whilst integrating with the curriculum.

 Pleasurable food education is designed to be fully integrated into the curriculum and learning framework as it offers infinite possibilities to reinforce literacy, numeracy, science, cultural studies and all aspects of environmental sustainability.
 It also delivers observable social benefits to all children, including those with special needs.